globz/kitchen-cli/README.md

 #Workflow:

+before we can start cooking we must first set up our kitchen...

 > :bulb: Kitchen-CLI `build kitchen` - Lets you set the path to your project root folder.

-> :bulb: Kitchen-CLI `build freezer` - Lets you set the path to your freezer, this is where you store all of your pastries (tarball update files).
+> :bulb: Kitchen-CLI `build freezer` - Lets you set the path to your freezer, this is where you store all of your pastries.

+> :bulb: Kitchen-CLI `build table` - Lets you set the path to your table, this is where you drop all of your ingredients.